pasqal-io/emulators/docs/advanced/resource_estimation.md

 ## Contribution from the Krylov space

 The remainder of the memory consumption is to compute the time-evolution of qubit pairs in TDVP.
 This is done by contracting 2 tensors from the MPS together into a single 2-qubit tensor, and time-evolving it by applying an effective Hamiltonian constructed from the baths and the Hamiltonian MPO.
-Each 2-qubit tensor has a size bounded by $sp^2d^2$, so the memory of the Krylov vectors used in the Lanczos algorithm is obeys
+Each 2-qubit tensor has a size bounded by $sp^2d^2$, so the memory of the Krylov vectors used in the Lanczos algorithm reads

 $$
 |\mathrm{krylov}| \leq ksp^2d^2 = 64*k*d^2
 $$

 where $k$ is the value of `max_krylov_dim`.
-Recall that the default value of $k = 100$ and if the Lanczos algorithm requires more Krylov vectors to converge to the tolerance, it will error, rather than exceed the above bound.
+Recall that the default value of $k=100$ and if the Lanczos algorithm requires more Krylov vectors to converge to the tolerance, it will error, rather than exceed the above bound.

 ## Contribution from temporary tensors

 Finally, to compute the above Krylov vectors, the effective two-site Hamiltonian has to be applied to the previous Krylov vector to obtain the next one.
 The resulting tensor network contraction cannot be done in-place, so it has to store two intermediate results that get very large.
-The intermediate results takes the most memory at the center qubit, where the bond dimension of the Hamiltonian becomes $h$, where
+The intermediate results take the most memory at the center qubit, where the bond dimension of the Hamiltonian becomes $h$, where

 $$
 |\mathrm{intermediate}| = 2*shp^2d^2 = 128hd^2